hombreperro45/docs/docs/library/tgbdual.md

 ## Background

 TGB Dual is an open source (GPLv2) GB/GBC emulator with game link cable support.

-Authors: GIGO|Hii
+Author(s): GIGO|Hii

+## Contribute to this documentation

+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/tgbdual.md).
+Changes are proposed using "Pull Requests."

 ## License